gradientbear/Top-View-Car-Detection-and-Enumeration-with-YOLOv5-Deep-SORT/README.md

-# YOLOv5 and Simple Online Realtime Tracking for Counting Cars
+# YOLOv5 and Online Realtime Tracking for Counting Cars
 This repository for Detecting and Counting Cars of top-view using YOLOv5 detecting and Deep-SORT tracking